Reservoir Media: History

 Reservoir was founded in 2007 as a Music Publishing Company by Iranian-Canadian Golnar Khosrowshahi, who is the current CEO.
-Khosrowshahi was named to Billboard’s Power List in 2020 and 2022, and was honored as one of Billboard’s Most Powerful Female Executives in 2017, 2018 and 2019 and a Billboard Indie Power Player in 2017 and 2018.
-Additionally, in 2022, Billboard named her the recipient of the Executive of the Year Award at their annual Women In Music Awards.
-That same year, Khosrowshahi was named to Variety's New York Women's Impact Report 2022.

-Khosrowshahi is the daughter of Hassan Khosrowshahi, an investor, and philanthropist, and is the cousin of Dara Khosrowshahi, the current CEO of Uber.

-Reservoir owns over 140,000 copyrights and over 36,000 master recordings dating back to the early 1900s.

-The publishing catalog includes pieces written and performed by Billy Strayhorn, Hoagy Carmichael, John Denver, Sheryl Crow, Phantogram (band), Lady Gaga, Camila Cabello, Bruno Mars, Cardi B and Thomas McClary (musician) of The Commodores.
+The publishing catalog includes pieces written and performed by Billy Strayhorn, Hoagy Carmichael, John Denver, Sheryl Crow, Phantogram (band), Lady Gaga, Camila Cabello, Bruno Mars, Cardi B and Thomas McClary of The Commodores.
 The company's roster of active writers and producers includes Levi Hummon, James Fauntleroy, Ali Tamposi, and Jamie Hartman.

-Reservoir’s collection of film music includes rights to scores to motion pictures The Lion King, the Pirates of the Caribbean series, Gladiator (2000 film) and The Dark Knight (film) Trilogy created by composer-producer Hans Zimmer.
+Reservoir’s collection of film music includes rights to scores to motion pictures The Lion King, the Pirates of the Caribbean series, Gladiator and The Dark Knight trilogy created by composer-producer Hans Zimmer.